-MINNEAPOLIS, MN (September 20, 2022) – Catcher for the Minnesota Twins, Gary Sánchez, will award his $30,000 “Swing for the Fences” Scholarship to three students from Minnesota.
+MINNEAPOLIS, MN – Catcher for the Minnesota Twins, Gary Sánchez, awarded his $30,000 “Swing for the Fences” Scholarship to three students from Minnesota.
 In August 2022, Gary created the scholarship in partnership with the Twins and Bold.org to financially support students from traditionally under-represented segments.
-On Friday night before the Twins game against the Los Angeles Angels, Gary will award three $10,000 Bold.org checks to each of his scholarship winners: Angel Zheng from Cannon Falls High School, Janaan Ahmed from the University of Minnesota-Twin Cities and Melina Figueroa from Spring Lake Park High School.
+Before the Twins game against the Los Angeles Angels on September 23, Gary awarded three $10,000 Bold.org checks to each of his scholarship winners: Angel Zheng from Cannon Falls High School, Janaan Ahmed from the University of Minnesota-Twin Cities and Melina Figueroa from Spring Lake Park High School.

 Gary Sánchez says: “When I decided to start the scholarship, I knew I wanted to find students in under-represented segments of Minneapolis who could have an impact in their own way to the State’s future.
 In Angel, Janaan and Melina, I have no doubt that we did so.
 All three are strong, young women who have overcome much.
 They have much to offer Minnesota, and I am honored to be able to lend some financial support to ensure that they get the education they need to reach their goals.
 Thank you to Bold.org and the Minnesota Twins for being steadfast partners in this endeavor.
 They were active participants at each step of the process.
 Without their efforts, this scholarship would not have been possible.”